 I wasn’t sure when she first suggested the site where the atomic bomb landed 72 years ago.
 I was like, why should I go to ruins city where seventy-thousand people died?
 I heard my other friend told me about how sad she was when she visited the ground-zero, and I watched the movie on NatGeo documentary few months ago, I remember the story about the bloody river, people with illness caused by the atomic bomb, sad stories of the survivors, still… how would I enjoy this abandoned city! (ᗒᗣᗕ)՞

 And again, how I was SO wrong!
 Nagasaki was not only a place to learn history lesson, but this beautiful little town has its own beauty, and I believe it deserves more recognition!
 The town was peaceful, pretty, and with all that sad stories, this town now has touched many hearts! ♡( ◡‿◡ )

 *nothing to see here.
 Just me and ciMel squatting at Yasaka Shrine*

 Sunday, 25 June 2017.
 And you know what it means!!^o^)/

 And if you don’t, it means me going for a Mass.
-It’s a regular thing I do, but it become more interesting if I do it during my holiday abroad and see how the locals do it. (´｡• ᵕ •｡`)
+It’s a weekly thing I do, but it become more interesting if I do it during my holiday abroad and see how the locals do it. (´｡• ᵕ •｡`)